IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-11. Click on the tile to open the right hand side panel and complete it with these options:
+11. Click on the building block to open the right hand side panel and complete it with these options:

 	a. authKey: $NMSCredentials